 The Westminster Hall

 As one of the oldest buildings in London, The Westminster Hall was originally built in 1016 and rebuilt in the 1840s after a fire destroyed the building in 1834.
-The Hall is the most ancient part of The Palace of Westminster which serves as the meeting place for House of Lords and House of Commons.
+The Hall is the most ancient part of The Palace of Westminster.
+It serves as the meeting place for House of Lords and House of Commons.
 The Hall is unique in that it is the only one that retains its original form in the Palace.

 The White Tower